...a crepuscular meditation, often on the threshold of silence

 In some of her orchestral work, she has performed with the London Mozart Players, the Royal Philharmonic Orchestra and Concert Orchestra, Bournemouth Symphony Orchestra, New London Sinfonia, Royal Ballet Sinfonia, English National Ballet, the Orchestra of the Swan and Irish Chamber Orchestra.

 Susie teaches in the specialist music department at Wells Cathedral School, one of the UK’s top music schools.
 She also works with artists, writers and musicians on exploring the nature of creativity both on a one to one setting and through a series of retreats in the UK and Spain.
-She teaches a form of active meditation and she has been invited to give a talk and workshop about her work at the ISM Health and Wellbeing Conference at Royal Birmingham Conservatoire of Music.
+She teaches a form of active meditation.
+In 2019, she was invited to give a talk and workshop about her work at the ISM Health and Wellbeing Conference, at the Royal Birmingham Conservatoire of Music.
 Since the lockdown she has been working with students from the Universidad Panamericana between 2020-22 through a collaboration with the Shakespeare Sinfonia.

 © Susie Hodder-Williams 2022